mikeydolding/milestone-project-four/README.md

 You can pass 'zero' to unapply migrations for an app. all migrations: python3 manage.py migrate example_app zero specific migration: python3 manage.py migrate socialaccount 0004

+Login emails from console:
+Hello from milestone_prjfour!

+You're receiving this e-mail because user superuser has given yours as an e-mail address to connect their account.

+To confirm this is correct, go to http://127.0.0.1:8000/accounts/confirm-email/Mg:1qH2Mo:PQvp4CaDNQxFTPH256cP8FtW59QNi4vSncEobzjAHms/